cmsc330fall24/fall2024/projects/project1.md

 Due: Friday, September 13, 2024 at 11:59 PM

 Points: 35 public/55 semipublic/10 secret.
-See below for definitions
+See below for definitions.

 **This is an individual assignment.
 You must work on this project alone.**

 ## Introduction

-The goal of this project is to get you familiar with programming in OCaml.
+The goal of this project is to get you familiar with programming using OCaml.
 You will have to write a number of small functions, each of which is specified in four sections below.

 We recommend you get started right away, going from top to bottom.
-The problems will get increasingly challenging, and in some cases later problems can take advantage of earlier solutions.
+The problems will get increasingly challenging, and in some cases, later problems can take advantage of earlier solutions.

 ### Ground Rules

 In your code, you may **only** use library functions found in the [`Stdlib` module](https://caml.inria.fr/pub/docs/manual-ocaml/libref/Stdlib.html) and the `@` operator.
-(This means you may **not** use any submodules of `Stdlib`, you may **not** use modules that link away from this page, you may **not** use the `List` module!)
-You may **not** use any imperative structures of OCaml such as references.
+This means you may **not** use any submodules of `Stdlib`, you may **not** use modules that link away from this page, you may **not** use the `List` module!

+You may **not** use any imperative structures of OCaml such as references (`ref` keyword, `:=` sign, single semicolons, etc.), loops, any function with type "unit") outside of testing.

 ### Testing & Submitting

+**Check out the project here:** https://classroom.github.com/a/oe3tUSid

 The project will include the following types of tests: